LMLK-seal/Printext/README.md

 ![LLModel Chat Demo](https://raw.githubusercontent.com/LMLK-seal/Printext/main/Printext.gif)

-PrinText is a lightweight, user-friendly desktop application that extracts text from images using Optical Character Recognition (OCR) technology.
+Printext is a lightweight, user-friendly desktop application that extracts text from images using Optical Character Recognition (OCR) technology.
 Built with Python, it provides a simple graphical interface for users to load images, extract text, and easily copy the results to their clipboard.

 ## Features